-Students interested in campus housing for the following year are expected to submit a non-refundable \$300 housing deposit no later than Friday, February 15, 2019..
-Without a timely deposit, a student forfeits the privilege of living on campus during the succeeding academic year.
+Students interested in campus housing for the following year are expected to submit a non-refundable \$300 housing deposit no later than Friday, February 14, 2020.
+Without a timely deposit, a student may forfeit the privilege of living on campus during all succeeding academic years.

-Students with confirmed contracts and on-time deposits will be given a computerized, random number associated with their year of graduation.
+Students with confirmed contracts and on-time deposits will be given a computerized, random number prioritized by their year of graduation codified by the Office of the Registrar.
 Students interested in living together will be required to add then average their personal Housing Lottery numbers and then attend room selection events to select their room/apartment.
 The averaged number will be used to designate selection order for living space.
 Information about the Housing Lottery and Room Selection process will be provided by the Office of Residential Life and Education in the late fall through early spring.